Victoria Greenfield

 Victoria A. Greenfield, Letizia Paoli, and Andries Zoutendijk (2016), "The Harms of Human Trafficking: Demonstrating the Applicability and Value of a New Framework for Systematic, Empirical Analysis," Global Crime, 17(2).

-Paoli, L., Greenfield, V. and Reuter, P. (2009), The World Heroin Market: Can Supply Be Cut?
-New York: Oxford University Press.
+Letizia Paoli, Victoria A. Greenfield, and Peter Reuter (2009), The World Heroin Market: Can Supply Be Cut?
+Oxford University Press.